 03 of 19

-Nestled in a sacred canyon that the Yuvapai Apache considered the birthplace of their people, Mii Amo is a small destination spa with just 18 rooms and casitas set apart from the larger Enchantment Resort.
-In part because of the location -- those gorgeous red rocks and the earth energy "vortexes" that are said to be here, there is magic in the air.
+Nestled in a sacred canyon that the Yavapai Apache considered the birthplace of their people, Mii Amo is a small destination spa with just 18 rooms and casitas set apart from the larger Enchantment Resort.
+In part because of the location—those gorgeous red rocks and the earth energy "vortexes" that are said to be here—there is magic in the air.
 Not surprisingly, given Sedona's love of the alternative, the spa caters to spiritual seekers with unusual treatments like psychic massage and aura-soma readings.
-Type: destination spa.

 04 of 19